What You Need to Know About Cyclones in Wallis and Futuna

 Given how unpredictable cyclones can be, it's always better to be overprepared than underprepared.
 If you're staying in a hotel or guesthouse, ask the staff about their cyclone procedure.
 They'll be able to advise on the safest area of the building in case you need to shelter in place.

 Prepare a basic emergency kit with food, water, clothing and medication for at least three days.
 It's also helpful to have a battery-powered radio or a fully charged power bank to get updates via your phone.
 A flashlight and extra batteries are also essential.
-Emergency services in Wallis and Futuna can be reached by dialing 18 or 15.
+Emergency services in Wallis and Futuna can be reached by dialling 18 (Fire), 17 (Police) or 15 (Ambulance).

-Official advice will be given through Wallis & Futuna la 1Ăšre and local alerts.
+Official advice will be given through Wallis & Futuna la 1ère and local alerts.
 Learn more about getting a local phone number in The Best SIM Cards in Wallis & Futuna for Travellers.

 A History of Cyclones in Wallis and Futuna